Understanding Pregnancy Stretch Marks: Causes and Treatment

 While stretch marks are harmless to your health, many people find them unsightly and want to get rid of them for strictly cosmetic reasons.
 Luckily, there are a variety of treatment options that range from topical creams with ingredients like tretinoin, to more advanced procedures like laser therapy.

-You can also use preventative methods to avoid stretch marks, like keeping your skin hydrated and avoiding any sudden weight changes.
 Keep reading to hear more about the causes, treatments, and prevention tips for stretch marks in this in-depth guide!

 Key Takeaways

 • Stretch marks occur when skin stretches too quickly due to pregnancy, weight changes, or genetics.
-They commonly affect areas like the abdomen, thighs, and breasts.

 • Rapid weight gain or hormonal shifts during pregnancy can weaken skin elasticity, causing stretch marks.
 A family history of stretch marks can also increase your risk of getting them.